mohanpratapa/about-me/README.md

 ## Contributors

-I am Mohan pratapa a new member of Fall 2019 working on my masters in Applied Computer science.
+I am Mohan pratapa a new member of Fall 2019 working on my masters in Applied Computer science.Below is one of my favourite picture taken during my drive to Goa.
 ![Mohan](Mohan.jpg)